-A generous local donor has offered to contribute $10,000 to help expand work on public access, trail connections, and greenways in communities across the Neponset Watershed, if we can raise another $10,000 in new or increased gifts from our members and friends before December 31.
+Two generous local donors have offered to contribute $12,000 to help expand work on public access, trail connections, and greenways in communities across the Neponset Watershed, if we can raise another $12,000 in new or increased gifts from our members and friends before December 31.

 Please consider making a monthly or one-time donation to help us meet this challenge, and get more people outside enjoying the Neponset River and becoming advocates for protecting it!